Story Obsessed

 I finish high school in Arlington, VA and head to Boston, attending college studying Sociology at Northeastern University.
 Boston is cold, both in temperature and in folks' demeanor.
 I get used to the temperature.

 Fast forward a few months, and they're in love with Virginia now too.
 Jess is finally out of a lease in Brooklyn, so we rent an old house in Richmond.
-We get a Christmas tree that's Jess' first real one.
+We get a Christmas tree that's Jess' first live one.
 I work on a masters degree while my hair gets longer and longer.

 I shoot some small, masked weddings until the vaccine becomes available.
 I get some fun summer and fall weddings while I work my new job with the state government.
 Jess is able to navigate the complex healthcare requirements and schedule top surgery - and the results immediately create joy.